azuredevcollege/SAP/sap-oauth-saml-flow/SAPNetWeaverConfiguration/README.md

 ## Prerequisites

-First you will set up SAP to configure the federation between SAP and AAD.
+First you will set up SAP to configure the federation between SAP and Azure AD.

-> - Please see a very detailed instruction for configuring SAP to be able to work with the AAD: <br> [Single Sign On - SAP and AAD](https://blogs.sap.com/2019/10/17/single-sign-on-for-abap-engine-with-azure-active-directory-using-oauth/) <br>
+> - Please see a very detailed instruction for configuring SAP to be able to work with the Azure AD: <br> [Single Sign On - SAP and Azure AD](https://blogs.sap.com/2019/10/17/single-sign-on-for-abap-engine-with-azure-active-directory-using-oauth/) <br>
 > - Below we **highlighted the main configuration parts within SAP Netweaver**: <br>

 </br>